ralphcrutzen/I-am-a-function/README.md

 # I am a function
 In this little game you use an ultrasonic distance sensor (connected to an Arduino) to draw a given graph of a mathematical function on the screen.
 Move back and forth to let the Nyancat follow the path of the graph on the screen.
-Proceed to the next level if your score is larger than 80%.
+Proceed to the next level if your score is greater than 80%.

 ![Screenshot](https://raw.githubusercontent.com/ralphcrutzen/I-am-a-function/master/screenshot.png)